drupalprojects/mutual_credit/README.txt

     * for trading between currencies and transactions between systems
     * division i.e. integers, hundredths or quarters of an hour
     * zero offset - By offsetting zero you can work to counter any stigma which might be attached to keeping a debit balance.

-In a large system in which anyone has permission to create a currency, there is a need to restrict the currencies visible to a given user so as not overwhelm them.
-Marketplace is experimenting with 'universal' and 'meme' currencies.
-Universal currencies can be seen by all, but meme currencies can only be seen by people who have traded with them.
-So meme currencies spread around the system as people use it.

-In the future we might build multiple currencies per transaction.
-This will involve rebuilding the transaction object to include an array of currency ids and quantities to summarise several transactions with the same id.
+Multiple currency support has been withdrawn in version 1, but will be integral in version 2.0

 Reporting.

 Because of the lack of coordination in the CC movement, this function does a little data gathering.
 Right now it just collects the domain name, site name, number of active members and number of transactions in the last 30 days.
+You can view the results on communityforge.net/php.
+Please share this information with us.

 Classified ads, (Offers and wants)

 This is a simple content type which can be edited by its creator and admin only.
 It has the following properties: